Herrin City Library

 As a resident cardholder, the borrower identified on the valid borrower’s card may physically take his or her library card to another library to borrow materials.
 Those materials are the responsibility of the individual who borrows them, and are subject to all of the fines, rules, and regulations of the lending library.
 Often libraries limit the borrowing privileges of reciprocal borrowers, and it is best to establish local rules and procedures before making your selections.

-Individuals residing beyond the jurisdictional boundaries of the Herrin City Library, and not within the boundaries of another public library, and owning no property within the jurisdictional boundaries of the Herrin City Library may purchase a family Non-Resident fee card for the price of $55 per year.
-Effective July 1, 2017, the Non-Resident Fee will increase to $55.00.
-This fee entitles the entire family to use the Herrin City Library, but not other libraries.
+Individuals residing beyond the jurisdictional boundaries of the Herrin City Library, and not within the boundaries of another public library, and owning no property within the jurisdictional boundaries of the Herrin City Library may purchase a family Non-Resident fee card for the price of $55 per year, effective July 1, 2017.
+This fee entitles the entire family to use the Herrin City Library.
 Non-resident cardholders can borrow materials from other libraries through Interlibrary Loan through the Herrin City Library.

 Under the Illinois Compiled Statutes, an individual without tax-supported library service is eligible to purchase access to library service from the public library serving their school district.
 This patron card is referred to as a Non-Resident card.
 As of 2002, this Non-Resident card “shall allow for borrowing privileges at all participating public libraries in the regional library system.”
 (From: 75 ILCS 16/30-55.60 or 75 ILCS 5/4-7(12)) So when a non-resident purchases a card from a public library within IHLS, that card is valid at any IHLS public library AND other Illinois public libraries.
 More information about non-resident cards may be found at IHLS: Reciprocal Borrowing.